Tea in Turkey: Tea drinking ritual

 Turkish tea is typically prepared using two stacked teapots called "çaydanlık" specifically designed for tea preparation.
-Water is brought to a boil in the larger lower teapot and then some of the water is used to fill the smaller teapot on top and steep (infuse) several spoons of loose tea leaves, producing tea with a strong flavor.
+Water is brought to a boil in the larger, lower teapot and then some of the water is used to fill the smaller teapot on top and steep (infuse) several spoonfuls of loose tea leaves, producing tea with a strong flavor.
 When served, the remaining water is used to dilute the tea on an individual basis, giving each consumer the choice between strong (koyu, literally "dark") and weak (açık, literally "light").

 Tea is drunk from small, tulip-shaped glasses called ince belli (literally "slim-waisted"), which allows the tea to be enjoyed hot as well as showing its crimson color.
 Istanbul is home to a prosperous glass-blowing industry where these traditional tea glasses are produced.
 Around 400 million of these tea glasses are sold each year in Turkey.
-They are usually held by the rim in order to save the drinker's fingertips from being scorched, as the tea is served boiling hot.
+They are usually held by the rim to prevent the drinker's fingertips from being scorched, as the tea is served boiling hot.

 Traditionally, tea is served with small cubes of beet sugar.
 It is almost never taken with milk or lemon.
 Sweet or savory biscuits called kurabiye are usually served with tea during teatime (usually between three and five in the afternoon), though tea-drinking is not limited to these hours.

-Tea is an important part of Turkish culture, and is the most commonly consumed hot drink, despite the country's long history of coffee consumption.
+Tea is an important part of Turkish culture and is the most commonly consumed hot drink, despite the country's long history of coffee consumption.
 Offering tea to guests is part of Turkish hospitality.
-Tea is most often consumed in households, shops, and kıraathane – social gatherings of men.
+Tea is most often consumed in households, shops, and kıraathane (social gatherings of men).

 Tea houses and gardens

-Aside from the traditional kiraathane, tea houses primarily for men — tea gardens are also settings in which social gatherings with tea take place.
+Aside from the traditional kiraathane (tea houses primarily for men), tea gardens are also settings in which social gatherings with tea take place.
 Backgammon is a common game that is often played in these tea gardens.
 They have proven to be an attraction for tourists in destinations such as Sultan Ahmet and Taksim in Istanbul.
-With the growing young population, Turkey is seeing a shift towards café culture in places like Karaköy where coffee is predominantly being drunk.
+With the growing young population, Turkey is seeing a shift towards café culture in places like Karaköy where coffee is predominantly consumed.
 However, this increase in the consumption of coffee does not negate the fact that black Turkish tea is still the drink of choice for Turks.

 Turkish herbal teas

 In Turkey, herbal teas are generally used as herbal medication.
-Many of the herbal medical treatments have not been proven by science but have existed in folk medicine.
+Many of the herbal medicinal treatments have not been proven by science but have existed in folk medicine.
 In Turkey, herbal teas destined for the treatment of most ailments can be found in local herbal shops, called aktar.

-The mostly popular herbal teas consumed by foreign tourists are apple (elma çayı), rose hip (kuşburnu çayı), and linden flower (ıhlamur çayı).
+The most popular herbal teas consumed by foreign tourists are apple (elma çayı), rose hip (kuşburnu çayı), and linden flower (ıhlamur çayı).

 Apple tea

-Apple tea (Elma Çayı) has been used in Turkey for treatment of digestive problems, balancing blood sugar, boosting the immune system, has expectorant properties for improving a cough, and for improving eye health.
+Apple tea (elma çayı) has been used in Turkey to treat digestive problems, balance blood sugar, boost the immune system, improve coughs with its expectorant properties, and improve eye health.